-All researchers at the Centre for Child Nutrition & Health (CCNH) work within the ethics and integrity guidelines put forward by the University of Toronto’s Research and Innovation Office and Governing Council.
-Our Centre is located within one of the largest academic hubs of medical research in the world.
+All researchers at The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) work within the ethics and integrity guidelines put forward by the University of Toronto’s Research and Innovation Office and Governing Council.
+The Lawson Centre is located within one of the largest academic hubs of medical research in the world.
 This ensures that the research output of our affiliated scientists adheres to the rigorous process of academic peer-review.

 Public-Private Partnership Guidelines